ZFS: The Ultimate Filesystem

 Backup and Replication

-# Send snapshot to file sudo zfs send tank/home@snap1 > backup.zfs # Send to another pool sudo zfs send tank/home@snap1 | sudo zfs receive backup/home # Incremental send sudo zfs send -i @snap1 tank/home@snap2 | sudo zfs receive backup/home # Send over network sudo zfs send tank/home@snap | ssh remote sudo zfs receive tank/home # Encrypted send sudo zfs send -w tank/secure@snap | ssh remote sudo zfs receive tank/secure
+# Send/receive (block-level replication) sudo zfs send tank/home@snap1 > backup.zfs sudo zfs send tank/home@snap1 | sudo zfs receive backup/home # Incremental (only changes) sudo zfs send -i @snap1 tank/home@snap2 | sudo zfs receive backup/home # Over network sudo zfs send tank/home@snap | ssh remote sudo zfs receive tank/home # Encrypted send sudo zfs send -w tank/secure@snap | ssh remote sudo zfs receive tank/secure

 Recovery and Troubleshooting